Thread.current local-variables behavior

 #4 Updated by Julien A over 2 years ago

 This documentation bug is here since 1.9 was first released from what I understand so I think it would be rather urgent to fix it, for me a documentation is even worse than a bug in the codebase since it leads you to think wrongly about how things works.

-#7 Updated by Akira Tanaka over 1 year ago
+#7 Updated by Akira Tanaka almost 2 years ago

 - Status changed from Assigned to Closed